The Old Manse

 The Old Manse is a historic manse in Concord, Massachusetts, United States, notable for its literary associations.
 It is open to the public as a nonprofit museum owned and operated by the Trustees of Reservations.
 The house is located on Monument Street, with the Concord River just behind it.
-The property neighbors the North Bridge, a part of Minute Man National Historical Park.
+The property neighbors the Old North Bridge, a part of Minute Man National Historical Park.

+The home, built in 1770 by the Emerson family, was a witness to the Battle at the North Bridge in 1775.
+The original owner's grandson, Ralph Waldo Emerson, later commemorated that event in his poem "Concord Hymn" in 1837.
+Another occupant of the house, Nathaniel Hawthorne, referenced the home in his collection of stories Mosses from an Old Manse in 1846.
+The house was in use by the Emerson-Ripley family until 1939, when the Trustees of Reservations became caretakers.
+It is now open to the public as a museum.

 History

 Emerson years

 The Old Manse was built in 1770 for the Rev. William Emerson, father of minister William Emerson and grandfather of transcendentalist writer and lecturer Ralph Waldo Emerson.
 The elder Rev. Emerson was the town minister in Concord, chaplain to the Provincial Congress when it met at Concord in October 1774 and later a chaplain to the Continental Army.
-Emerson observed the fight at the North Bridge, a part of the Concord Fight, from his farm fields while his wife (Phebe Bliss Emerson) and children witnessed the fight from the upstairs windows of their house.
+Emerson observed the fight at the Old North Bridge, a part of the Concord Fight, from his farm fields while his wife (Phebe Bliss Emerson) and children witnessed the fight from the upstairs windows of their house.

 Emerson died in October 1776 in West Rutland, Vermont, while returning home from Fort Ticonderoga.
 His widow, Phebe Emerson, remarried to the Rev. Ezra Ripley, who succeeded Emerson as the minister at First Parish Church in Concord.
 Their family continued to live in the Old Manse.
 Ripley served as Concord's town minister for 63 years.

 In October 1834, Ralph Waldo Emerson moved to Concord and boarded at the Manse where he lived with his aging step-grandfather Ezra Ripley.
 He shared the home with his mother Ruth, his brother Charles, and his aunt Mary Moody Emerson.
 While there, he wrote the first draft of his essay "Nature", a foundational work of the Transcendentalist movement.
 Also while living at the Old Manse, on January 24, 1835, Emerson proposed in a letter to Lydia Jackson.
 After their marriage, they moved elsewhere in Concord, to a home he named "Bush", now known as the Ralph Waldo Emerson House.